Utiku railway station: History

-Utiku was important enough to have annual returns of its traffic recorded, as did Taihape to the north and Hunterville to the south.
+Utiku was important enough to have annual returns of its traffic recorded, as was Taihape to the north and Hunterville to the south.
 For example, it had 6,599 passengers in 1923, but was 4th largest on NIMT in terms of sheep and pig inwards traffic and still had a substantial timber trade, both inwards and outwards.

-On 31 January 1982 the station closed to all but in Ravensdown fertiliser in wagon lots and to that on 31 October 1986.
+On 31 January 1982 the station closed to all but Ravensdown fertiliser in wagon lots and to that on 31 October 1986.

 In 2017 a bank to the south of the station was strengthened with shotcrete and soil nails.

 Toi Toi Viaduct

 Toi Toi Viaduct lies about 3 km south of Utiku.
 It is 59 m long and up to 58 m above the Toi Toi Creek.
 The contract for the steelwork went to Scott Bros of Christchurch.
 Work on the viaduct was under the cooperative system.
 It was completed in February 1904 and tested in September 1904.
 It is one of the few dating from that era, though it was strengthened in 1934.
 The Mangaweka deviation of 1981 starts just south of the viaduct.